iainaitken/courses/udemy/testing_ruby/notes/34-equality-matchers-II.md

-# Equality Matchers I - eq and eql
+# Equality Matchers II - equal and be

 ## Resources